virtual-labs/exp-non-uniform-doping-semiconductor-iiith/experiment/theory.md

 <span style="float: right;">(5.25)</span>
 </div>

+Here, w<sub>0</sub> is the depletion width and V<sub>0</sub> refers to the built in potential.

 ### Non-uniformly Doped Junctions
 #### Linearly Graded Junctions
-If we start with a uniformly doped n-type semiconductor, for example, and diffuse acceptor atoms through the surface, the impurity concentrations will tend to be like those shown in Figure Fig 4.
+If we start with a uniformly doped n-type semiconductor, for example, and diffuse acceptor atoms through the surface, the impurity concentrations will tend to be like those shown in Figure Fig 5.4.
 The point x = x' on the figure corresponds to the metallurgical junction.
 The depletion region extends into the p and n regions from the metallurgical junction as we have discussed previously.
 The net p-type doping concentration near the metallurgical junction may be approximated as a linear function of distance from the metallurgical junction.
-Similarly the n type doping concentration isa linear function extending from the metallurgical junction
+Similarly the n type doping concentration is a linear function extending from the metallurgical junction
 <div align="center">
 <image src="images/fig_7.4.png" height="300px" width ="auto">
 <span style="float: right;">(Fig 5.4)</span>